GurvanN22/Tamagochi/README.md

 # Tamagochi
-A tamagochi name in Java
+A tamagochi game in Java